nojaf/telplin/docs/docs/motivation.md

 ### Compilation improvement

-In [dotnet/fsharp#13737](https://github.com/dotnet/fsharp/pull/13737), a similar feature was introduced to optimize the compiler.
+In [dotnet/fsharp#14494](https://github.com/dotnet/fsharp/pull/14494), a new feature was introduced to optimize the compiler.
 If an implementation file is backed by a signature file, the verification of whether the implementation and its signature match will be done in parallel.
+If a file relies on a backed file as a dependency, it can leverage the signature information to perform self-type checking.
+This approach not only improves efficiency but also significantly speeds up the type-checking process compared to checking the implementation file alone.
-This can be enabled by adding `<OtherFlags>--test:ParallelCheckingWithSignatureFilesOn</OtherFlags>` to your `fsproj`.
+This feature will be part of dotnet `7.0.4xx` and can be enabled by adding `<OtherFlags>--test:GraphBasedChecking</OtherFlags>` to your `fsproj`.

 ## Why this tool?